 Many content management systems use a fixed folder structure for storing pieces of content.
 That means that a single piece of content tends to be placed in a single location within a folder hierarchy.
 To make that work there needs to be a guiding architectural vision that determines where in the hierarchy each new piece of content belongs.
 This may all sound fine, but in practice the decision about where content belongs in the rigid hierarchy requires a good understanding of the content (not always easy) and a good understanding of the business (also hard).

 Worse, content is rarely about just one thing.
-If you want to be able to get to content that is relevant to different needs you need to be able to find it in whatever location it is relevant to find it.
+If you want to be able to get to content that is relevant to multiple different needs you need to be able to find it in whatever location it is relevant to find it.
 Organisations tie themselves in knots trying to accommodate this requirement when they have to work in fixed folder structures.

 Worse still, locking content into a rigid fixed hierarchy of storage may make sense initially, but of course the needs of business are continually changing, and that fixed storage quickly becomes outdated and progressively less tuned to the needs of the business.
 Content storage needs to be flexible.